rust-unofficial/patterns/idioms/dtor-finally.md

         }
     }

-    // The dtor of _exit is run however `bar` is exited. let _exit = Foo;
+    // The dtor of _exit will run however the function `bar` is exited. let _exit = Foo;
     // Implicit return in try!.
     try!(baz());